How to charge Nissan Leaf electric vehicles? Ways, tips, and steps

 Keep your battery between 20% and 80%

-Many people ask how to charge Nissan Leaf.
+Many people ask how to charge a Nissan Leaf.
 As with other lithium-ion batteries, you should develop some habits that will keep your battery in good condition.
 One of these habits is never fully charging/discharging your battery.
 Always aim to arrive at the charger with about 10-20% of battery charge.
 When charging the car, set a limiter at approximately 80%.
-This can also be done with a timer when you calculate how much time would it take to charge your car up to 80%.
+This can also be done with a timer when you calculate how much time it would take to charge your car up to 80%.

 Avoid charging it every night